Herd offense reeling after hot start to 2020 season

 HUNTINGTON - For seven consecutive games, Marshall's offense checked all the boxes in terms of everything need for Doc Holliday's plan to win.

-Over the last two games, however, that offense hit the skids in a big way as Marshall’s inconsistencies led to a pair of losses — the last of which coming in a 22-13 defeat to UAB in the Conference USA championship game.
+Over the last two games, however, that offense hit the skids in a big way as Marshall's inconsistencies led to a pair of losses - the last of which coming in a 22-13 defeat to UAB in the Conference USA Championship.

 Just how tough has the sledding been for the Herd offense?
 Marshall went 115 minutes, 31 seconds of game action without a point until Grant Wells connected with Artie Henry on a 7-yard touchdown pass with 6:17 to go in the third quarter of Friday night's loss.